 Shooting the Stribog SP9A1

 Shooting the Stribog SP9A1 is quite a fun experience.
-One thing you’ll notice right away when loading the gun is there is a lot of spring pressure behind the bolt.
+You’ll notice right away when loading the gun that there is a lot of spring pressure behind the bolt.
 Making it difficult to rack the bolt on the Stribog.

 I don’t have an issue doing it, but I’m around guns a lot, this may be an issue for a newer shooter not yet comfortable with firearms.